eclipse-sumo/sumo/docs/web/docs/Networks/Import/OpenStreetMap.md

 for existing lanes and streets.
 If you want to add further bike lanes use the bicycle type map mentioned above.

+### Pedestrian Traffic

+By default only footpaths (osm ways dedicated for pedestrian use) are imported.
+To import all sidewalk related information, the option **--sidewalks** can be set.
+Alternatively, sidwalks can be added heuristically via typemaps (see above) or [guessing-options](../../Simulation/Pedestrians.md#generating_a_network_with_sidewalks)

+### Lane-To-Lane Connections

+By default, lane-to-lane connections are guessed by [netconvert](../../netconvert.md) and only turning restrictions are loaded from OSM to influence connection generation.
+When setting option **--osm.turn-lanes**, the turn direction road markings form OSM are evaluated to guide connection generation.

+!!! caution
+    At roads where some lanes have turn markings and others do not, the unmarked lanes are interpreted as through-lanes.
+This may not be correct in all cases.

 # Importing additional Polygons (Buildings, Water, etc.)

 OSM-data not only contains the road network but also a wide range of